Skiing In Utah

 When those systems slam into the Wasatch, the high terrain squeezes out more snow.
 Cold, dry and powdery snow.

 The wild card in all this?
-The Great Salt Lake between the Nevada and the Utah mountain ranges.
-This gives the extra kick we call the “lake affect.”
+The Great Salt Lake sits between the Nevada and the Utah mountain ranges.
+This gives the extra kick we call the “lake effect.”

-This often spectacular “lake effect” multiplies the amount of snow which hits the Wasatch often dumping 2-3 feet at a time.
+This often spectacular “lake effect” multiplies the amount of snow that hits the Wasatch, often dumping 2-3 feet at a time.
 That “multiplier effect” is real.

 Brian Head Ski Resort